-- A. Share state and/or local public health best practices with HRSA and the public to inform HRSA-funded programs and public health stakeholders - B. Offer capacity-building assistance to state and/or local public health officials to support and spread best practices that benefit populations HRSA serves3 and enhance the impact of HRSA-funded programs
+- A. Share state and/or local health care coverage, payment, and financing best practices with HRSA and the public to inform HRSA-funded programs and public health stakeholders - B. Offer capacity-building assistance to state and/or local health care payment and financing officials to support and spread best practices that benefit HRSA populations3 and enhance the impact of HRSA-funded programs